 2020.
 A year that most of us will never forget!
 It has been a year of shocks and surprises, for far too many a year of profound and unexpected loss, and a year of rebuilding.
 Here in the United States, we saw and experienced violence in our streets, and observed as our citizens become immune and psychologically hardened to tragic death toll statistics, which ebbed and flowed, but never relented.
 We forgot to think of each lost person and what they meant to their family and friends, and what they still planned to contribute to our world.
+It’s time for a return to normal.

 As a country, we discovered division and hostility and racism.
 We lost our appropriate boundaries, often judging and criticizing and calling others out for their different beliefs.
 We allowed politics to further divide us.
 As humanity on our planet, we embraced fear and found that the word ‘normal’ no longer had for each of us the same meaning.
 We acknowledged that a ‘return to normal’ might never include a return to our previous way of living – and being – that we had known for most of our lives.
 Most of us have entered 2021 with a sense of being damaged in our own personal ways through the events of 2020; we face this new year with a single overarching question: “Now what?”

 Yet we must each find our own healing path.
+Our return to normal is no likely to look like anyone else’s journey.

 We must and will find a way to love everyone, no matter how impossible or candy-coated that may sound.
 Because this is the only path forward.
 There is no healing through division but, by looking beyond our difference, we can and will find forgiveness and still love the world that is our home.
 And this is going to determine our future, both inside and out.
 May I suggest – we need to begin our journey of forgiveness by forgiving ourselves first – our fear and negativity, actions and reactions, our poorly chosen words, and our harsh judgment of a world and a situation over which we seemingly had no control.